Things You'll Need

 Place a piece of plant material in each of the small jars with the agar plant medium.

 Leave the jars in a greenhouse or under a growth light for 16 hours each day.
-After four to five weeks, small shoots will sprout from the plant material.
+After four to five weeks, small shoots will sprout from the plant material you started by plant tissue culture.
 These small plants can be transferred to growth discs, vitamin-rich soil or a second growth medium in agar before being replanted in pots or in the garden.

 Although PPM is a biocide and helps prevent contamination growth, the conditions in the agar plant medium are created for plants to grow easily.
 If you notice unwelcome growth or contamination, replant the shoots in fresh, uncontaminated containers of agar plant medium.